MolSSI/QCSchema/docs/source/spec_components.rst

 A brief overview of the fields present in the QC Schema is contained below.
-It should be noted that a signifigant amount of customization can be added to each field, please see the Schema or Examples section for further information on each section.
+It should be noted that a signifigant amount of customization can be added to each field, please see the Schema or Examples document section for further information.

 Input Components
 ----------------